janczer/snap-plugin-collector-entropy/README.md

 ```
 $ make
 ```
-It may take a thile to pull dependencies if you haven't had then already.
+It may take a while to pull dependencies if you haven't had them already.
-This builds the plugin in `./build/`
+This builds the plugin in `./build/linux/x86_64/snap-plugin-collector-entropy`

 ### Configuration and Usage